Summit of Snowdon , Anglesey and Snowdonia © Visit Wales

 Walking Holidays in Wales

 Wales Walking Holidays allows you to walk at your own pace through this legendary and mythical land we call Cymru, (Wales) knowing that you have our full back up service along the way.
-Our services include comfortable walker-friendly accommodations, bed and full Welsh breakfast, the loan of detailed route books and maps, door to door luggage transfers, as well as pick up to and from the path if the accommodations are not on the trail.
+Our services include comfortable walker-friendly accommodations, bed and breakfast, the loan of detailed route books and maps, door to door luggage transfers, as well as pick up to and from the path if the accommodations are not on the trail.
 With prior notice, the accommodations can cater for all dietary needs.
-Packed lunches and evening meals can also be arranged <Extra charge, contact us>.
 Everything is catered for.
+Packed lunches and evening meals options will be provided.
 All you need to do is lace up your boots and enjoy the day's walk.

 Walking Areas in Wales